 This is a subject that is rarely talked about because generally people have very little choice as to what bases they have available to them.
 Most elite racers today use a graphite base in all conditions.
 The main advantage of graphite bases over transparent is that they are good electrical conductors which reduce electrostatic charging caused by friction between the running surface and the snow.
 This is especially advantageous in dirty snow where dirt absolutely clings to the ski base because of glide-reducing static.
-One thing that isn't known to many skiers is that transparent bases (on racing skis usually a 6000 transparent base) are superior in at least one snow condition.
-In very wet new (clean) snow, where the snow is glazed or is saturated with water (making the snow gray or shiny), a transparent base is generally faster than a graphite base.
-The transparent based skis are usually faster in every way - having a higher terminal velocity as well as having a lower breakaway speed (read about these later).
-You will find these conditions when it snows and then the sun comes out (or rains afterwards).
-In virtually all other conditions, a graphite base is at least as fast.
-(There are many types of graphite bases being used by ski manufacturers involving different densities and containing different ratios of materials, but this isn't something that needs to be discussed).
+There are many types of graphite bases being used by ski manufacturers involving different densities and containing different ratios of materials, but the bottom line is that our options here are limited to what is being offered by the manufacturers.